nwodor/finsite/README.md

-# FinSite — AI Finance Analyzer
+# FinSite — AI Finance Advisor

 upload your bank statement and get a real breakdown of where your money is going. powered by claude AI, takes about 10 seconds.